bubblegumloco/etch-a-sketch/README.md

 # etch-a-sketch

 Draw like there's no tomorrow!
 This project was created to further practice DOM manipulation and create a website with moblie support.
-I'm glad I got the opportunity to experience how js can be used to alter CSS attributes.
+I'm glad I got the opportunity to experience how js can be used to alter not only HTML elements but CSS attributes.
 This is the fourth project of TOP.

 # What I Learned